 E. Students are responsible for the contents of their assigned rooms and lockers, regardless of claims of personal ownership or involvement.
 This includes ensuring that guests and visitors, regardless of their student status, know and abide by the Community Standards.
 Students may be held responsible for the conduct of their guests, visitors, and for shared common space.

-Alleged violations of the College’s Community Standards are heard through one of the following two adjudication processes, depending on the alleged conduct and potential sanctions associated with the conduct (as more fully described below): (1) Administrative Hearing or (2) student conduct board hearing.
-For alleged sexual misconduct, discrimination, and/or harassment please refer to the Sexual Misconduct Policy and the Non-Discrimination and Harassment Policy, as the process is different from what is described below.
-If a student has been accused of multiple violations arising from a single incident, all violations related to that incident will be considered by the hearing body with the authority to hear the most serious violation.
+Alleged violations of the College’s Community Standards are heard through one of the following two adjudication processes, depending on the alleged conduct and potential sanctions associated with the conduct (as more fully described below): (1) Administrative Hearing or (2) Student Conduct Board Hearing.
+For alleged sexual misconduct, discrimination, and/or harassment please refer to the Sexual Misconduct Policy and the Non-Discrimination/Harassment Policy, as the process for violations of those policies is different from what is described below.
+If a student has been accused of multiple violations arising from a single incident, all violations related to that incident will be considered by the hearing body with the authority to hear the most serious violation, as determined by the Director Community Standards and the Director of Equity Compliance.
 To the extent that a student is accused of multiple related violations arising from separate incidents, the Vice President for Student Affairs or designee will determine whether such violations will be subject to multiple hearings or a single hearing.

 Regardless of the type of hearing, a student who has allegedly violated the College’s Community Standards will receive all communication related to the student conduct process through the College e-mail system.
 Mount Ida College e-mail is the official method of communicating with students; therefore, it is the responsibility of each student to check their e-mail regularly and keep it in good working order.
 E-mails will provide a link to the Advocate student conduct portal which allows for students to view conduct related letters and to appeal decisions.

-An alleged violation of the College’s Community Standards which would not ordinarily warrant suspension or dismissal from the College and which does not violate the College’s Sexual Misconduct Policy and the Non-Discrimination and Harassment Policy will be adjudicated by a single Hearing Officer in accordance with the following procedure:
+An alleged violation of the College’s Community Standards which would not ordinarily warrant suspension or dismissal from the College and which does not violate the College’s Sexual Misconduct Policy and the the Non-Discrimination/ Harassment Policy will be adjudicated by a single Hearing Officer in accordance with the following procedure:

 i.
-If a respondent did not accept responsibility for the alleged conduct, a Hearing Officer from the Division of Student Affairs will conduct an Administrative Hearing.
+Notice.
 The respondent will receive notice of the Hearing, which will include a description of the alleged violations and a date for the Administrative Hearing.
-The notice will also inform the respondent that no parents, witnesses, advisors, attorneys or any third parties are permitted to participate in the Administrative Hearing.
+The notice will also inform the respondent that no parents, advisors, attorneys or any third parties are permitted to participate in the Administrative Hearing.

 ii.
 At the commencement of the Administrative Hearing, the Hearing Officer will review the incident reports related to the incident and discuss the findings of the full investigation.
 The student will have an opportunity to respond to the reports and the investigation outcome.